henryoier/leetcode/Leetcode Log.md

 285_InOrderSuccessorInBST 2Y
 If the val is smaller than BST, and with no right nodes in left substree, the successor will be the root.

+286_WallsAndGates 1Y
+dfs, take care that control no loop